youneskouisaz-dot/EGN321-Module2/readme.md

 - `specific_gravity` - fluid specific gravity
 - `pump_efficiency_pct` - pump efficiency as a percentage

-## Internal Units
+## Unit Conversion

-Suction and discharge pressure enter the public calculation in kPa.
+Pressure enters the pump calculation in kPa.

-The calculation reuses `kpa_to_psi()` from `src/units.py` and converts both pressures to psi once at the input boundary.
+The calculation reuses `kpa_to_psi()` from `src/units.py`.

+Suction and discharge pressure are converted to psi once at the input boundary.

 After conversion, pressure-related calculations remain in psi.